Luisangel Acuña: New York Mets

 On July 30, 2023, the Rangers traded Acuña to the New York Mets in exchange for Max Scherzer and cash considerations.
 In 37 games, he batted .243/.317/.304 with 2 home runs, 12 RBI, and 15 stolen bases.
 Acuña began the 2024 season with the Triple–A Syracuse Mets.
 In 2024, Acuña played second base, shortstop and center field, and led Syracuse in stolen bases.
 In 131 games for Triple–A Syracuse, he batted .258/.299/.355 with 7 home runs and 50 RBI.

 On September 14, 2024, the Mets promoted Acuña to the major leagues and he made his major league debut the same day against the Philadelphia Phillies.
 He recorded his first major league hit, a single to center field off of pitcher Taijuan Walker in the fourth inning.
 On September 17, during a game against the Washington Nationals, Acuña hit his first major league home run off of pitcher Joe La Sorsa, leading the Mets to a 10–1 victory.
 In 2024, Acuña appeared in 14 games, batting .308/.325/.641 with 3 home runs and 6 RBI.

 Acuña was named to the Mets' Opening Day roster for the 2025 season.
 By the end of April, he was slashing .288/.342/.356 with a .698 OPS, 13 runs scored, 3 RBI, and 7 stolen bases.
 On May 2, Acuña was rewarded with the National League Rookie of the Month Award for April for the first time in his career.
 However, on June 23, Acuna was demoted to Triple-A Syracuse.

+On January 10, 2026, Acuña became the first player in Venezuelan Winter League history to hit four home runs in a game, fueling the Cardenales de Lara to a 21–9 victory over the Bravos de Margarita.

+Chicago White Sox

+On January 20, 2026, the Mets traded Acuña and Truman Pauley to the Chicago White Sox in exchange for Luis Robert Jr.

 Personal life

 Acuña comes from a baseball family.
 His brother, Ronald Acuña Jr., is an outfielder for the Atlanta Braves.
 His father, Ronald Sr., played in minor league baseball for three organizations, and, in 2022, his younger brother Bryan was signed by the Minnesota Twins.
+He also has another brother, 15-year-old Kenny, who has a verbal agreement to be signed by the Philadelphia Phillies once he becomes eligible.